JohnoKing/timelim/README.md

 Set a time limit to only last 24 microseconds:
 `timelim --micro 24`

-Set a time limit to last one century and 4 months:
+Set a time limit to last 3.6 centuries and 4.1 months:
-`timelim --century --months 4`
+`timelim --centuries 3.6 --months 4.1`

 Run uname after 27 seconds:
 `timelim --seconds 27 --run "uname -a"`